ErpNetDocs/info/features/applications/Project_Management.md

 Resources are used more wisely.
 Initiatives don’t sink into “submarine” efforts — they become visible and traceable.

-This clarity and order is exactly what **Project Management in ERP.net** delivers — helping organizations turn ideas into real outcomes without complicating their processes.
+This clarity and order is exactly what **Project Management in @@name** delivers — helping organizations turn ideas into real outcomes without complicating their processes.

 ---

-## What Project Management in ERP.net Is
+## What Project Management in @@name is

-Project Management in ERP.net is the core that connects people, ideas, and actions into a structured, traceable, and understandable flow of work.
+Project Management in @@name is the core that connects people, ideas, and actions into a structured, traceable, and understandable flow of work.
 Whether it’s client service, an internal initiative, product development, or coordination between teams — the module turns work into sequence, and sequence into results.

 At its foundation stand several key components that naturally work together:

 ### **Projects — the framework of every initiative**

-Each project in ERP.net acts as a “container” that gathers everything related to an initiative:
+Each project in @@name acts as a “container” that gathers everything related to an initiative:

 - goals
 - participants